web-shredder/ai-content/README.md

 # 💬 Chatbot template

-A simple Streamlit app that shows how to build a chatbot using OpenAI's GPT-3.5.
+A simple Streamlit app that shows how to build a chatbot using newer GPT-4 based models.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://chatbot-template.streamlit.app/)